upspin/upspin/README.md

 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.

+The Upspin mascot is Copyright 2017 Renee French. [doc/mascot.md](All Rights Reserved).